Central Library: McKim Building Master Plan Update

-The Boston Public Library is undertaking a master planning study with the intention to restore, renovate, and reimagine portions of the Central Library’s McKim Building, a National Historic Landmark in Copley Square.
-This project will look at improving access and performance, with a special focus on the Library’s special collections, and providing enhanced opportunities for education, interpretation, and engagement.
+The Boston Public Library undertook a master planning study with the intention to restore, renovate, and reimagine portions of the Central Library’s McKim Building, a National Historic Landmark in Copley Square.
+This project looked at improving access and performance, with a special focus on the Library’s special collections, and providing enhanced opportunities for education, interpretation, and engagement.

-One area of focus will be the existing third floor, which is currently inaccessible to the public due to its unsuitable condition for staff, public service, or collections.
+One area of particular focus is the existing third floor, which is currently inaccessible to the public due to its unsuitable condition for staff, public service, or collections.

-The goal for this area is to provide an educational and cultural destination through engagement with the Library’s special and research collections in new and compelling ways.
+The goal for this floor is to provide an educational and cultural destination through engagement with the Library’s special and research collections in new and compelling ways.

-The second area of focus will be the building’s exterior.
-The master plan will reimagine the Dartmouth Street plaza and entrance, not only improving accessibility, but also exploring how to use the plaza as a publicly engaging civic hub and urban destination within the heart of Boston.
+The second area of focus is the building’s exterior.
+The master plan reimagines the Dartmouth Street plaza and entrance, not only improving accessibility, but also providing the space to use the plaza as a publicly engaging civic hub and urban destination within the heart of Boston.

-To supplement these design ideas, the study will involve evaluating the existing building systems, art and architecture conditions, special collections, back-of-house operations, public interfaces, exterior façade, and issues of accessibility in order to uncover opportunities for improvement.
-The master planning process began in late August 2020 and will span approximately 12 months.
-The deliverables are to include cost estimates to support potential City of Boston capital and private funding requests and campaigns.
+To supplement these design ideas, the study evaluated the existing building systems, art and architecture conditions, special collections, back-of-house operations, public interfaces, exterior façade, and issues of accessibility in order to uncover opportunities for improvement.
+The master planning process began in late August 2020 and concluded in fall 2021.
+The final study document can be found below.

 McKim Master Plan Community Meeting 10.28.2020